On the in vivo recognition of kidney stones using machine learning: Introduction

 \subsection{Previous attempts of kidney stone classification}

 Different approaches have been proposed to deal with the classification of kidney stones.
-These works exploit various image modalities such as hyper-spectral imaging \cite{blanco2012}, non-contrast computer tomography \cite{kawahara2016,grosjean2013} or multimodal data \cite{kazemi2018}.
+These works exploit various image modalities such as hyper-spectral imaging~\cite{blanco2012hyperspectral}, non-contrast computer tomography~\cite{kawahara2016predicting, grosjean2013pitfalls} or multimodal data~\cite{kazemi2018novel}.
 However, these data modalities are not used in a standard clinical situation since only endoscopic images are visualized in urology departments.
-Table \ref{pworks1} gathers the previous works which have addressed the problem of recognizing kidney stone types using only images.
+Table~\ref{pworks1} gathers the previous works which have addressed the problem of automatic endoscopic stone recognition (aESR, bottom row of Figure \ref{fig:identification}) using only images.
 This table provides also an overview on the used data (urinary calculus classes and acquisition conditions).

-The first work \cite{serrat2017} dedicated to the classification of kidney stone images used ex-vivo data.
+The first work~\cite{serrat2017mystone} dedicated to the classification of kidney stone images used ex-vivo data.
 In this contribution, collected kidney stones were placed in a closed enclosure that included light sources and cameras whose positions (distances and viewing angles) are optimized to capture large surface and section parts of fragmented kidney stones of known type.
 Images were acquired using a RGB CMOS 5 megapixel camera by switching between white and infrared light sources.
 Texture and color information was encoded in feature vectors to describe the kidney stones seen in high-resolution images.
 These feature vectors consist of RGB colour histograms and texture histograms of local and rotation invariant binary patterns.
 A Random Forest (RF) classifier was used to recognize the kidney stone type.
 Various ablation tests were performed to determine the best feature vector (e.g., the most informative features) and the best RF model configuration.
-Although the average accuracy of this method was rather moderate (see Table \ref{pworks2}), the results showed that texture and colour information can potentially be discriminant enough to automate the classification of various types of kidney stones.
+Although the average accuracy of this method was rather moderate (see Table~\ref{pworks2}), the results showed that texture and colour information can potentially be discriminant enough to automate the classification of various types of kidney stones.